tomaszdrozdz/sanja/README.md

 how You will configure your Jinja template environment.
 Great freedom :-)

-# First You have to configure Your Sanic app so it holds Jinja temlate environment instance.
+# First You have to configure Your Sanic app so it holds Jinja template environment instance.

     app = sanic.Sanic("Some app")